 A: Some exposure to hospital or health-care settings is highly recommended, but not required.

 Q: Do I need to take the Graduate Record Examination (GRE), the Medical College Admission Test (MCAT) or the Test of Essential Academic Skills (TEAS) to apply to this program?

 Q: When does the application cycle open and close?

-A: Applications open by May 1 and close Aug.
+A: Applications open by mid-August and close Nov.
 1.